8th December 2019

 Did you know we have 6 games at Education Quizzes?
 A spelling game, four number games – addition, subtraction, multiplication and division and a numeracy game.
 These are quick-fire games to see how good you are at English and math.
 With weekly leaderboards at each age level, you’ll be competing against other children all over the world.
 Can you get to the number one spot and stay there?

-Every week or so, we change the header image here at Education Quizzes.
+Every week or so, we change the banner image here at Education Quizzes.
 It keeps the website looking fresh and adds more variety for students.
-If you’d like to see past images we’ve chosen, go to our Header Images page.
+If you’d like to see past images we’ve chosen, go to our Banner Images page.

 If you like what you see, ask your parents to subscribe on our Join Us page.